 Phone calls between parents and campers are not possible at camp, escalate homesickness, and can restrict both parties' ability to experience and savor independence.
 One of the reasons camp is so magical is because it's about getting away from day-to-day routine and the overwhelming amount of technology that surrounds us.
-At Timber Pointe, campers are encouraged to get to know their new friends face-toface!
+At Timber Pointe, campers are encouraged to get to know their new friends face-to-face!

 Meals: Our main lodge is modern and spacious.
-Timber Pointe has well-balanced meals served by professional food service staff.
-Timber Pointe will provide breakfast, lunch, and dinner for overnight campers, as well as a late afternoon snack.
+Timber Pointe has well balanced meals and provides breakfast, lunch, and dinner for overnight campers (starting with dinner Friday and ending with breakfast Sunday for weekend camps), as well as a late afternoon snack.
+During weekend day camps, we will provide lunch, dinner, and an afternoon snack only, so please make sure your camper eats breakfast before they come.
 If your camper has any special dietary needs or food allergies, please indicate them when registering online so that we are aware and can make accommodations.
 Alternatives to meals include cereal, oatmeal, peanut butter (soy butter)/jelly sandwiches, etc. If your camper is an extremely selective eater, please send supplemental food items so that they can have adequate nutrition and energy for camp activities.